Graph atomic cluster expansion for foundational machine learning interatomic potentials: Supplementary Information

 \subsection{Models architecture and parameterization}

-Configurations of GRACE foundational potential are given in Table~\ref{tab:grace_configs}.
-We used spherical harmonics up to $l_\mathrm{max}=4$.
-Eighty-nine chemical elements from the OMat, sAlex, and MPTraj datasets were embedded into a 128-dimensional space.
-Each model has a 6 \AA\, cutoff radius and uses Chebyshev polynomials as its radial basis.
-These polynomials are transformed into radial functions using a multi-layer perceptron (MLP) with two hidden layers, each containing 64 units.
-Basis functions up to the fourth product order are constructed recursively using sparse coupling operations.
-Their maximum angular momentum, $L_\mathrm{max}$, varies depending on the product order.
-For two-layer models, equivariant functions from all product orders are linearly combined to create ``messages'' or indicators~\cite{bochkarev2022multilayer}.
-These are then passed to the next layer, where the same recursive construction is performed.
-Finally, all invariant basis functions from all product orders of the first and second layers are linearly combined to generate a set of atomic densities.
-The atomic energy is computed as the sum of the first atomic density and the result of the remaining densities passed through another MLP.
+The configurations of the GRACE foundational potentials are schematically depicted in Fig.~\ref{fig:grace-scheme} and provided in more detail in Table~\ref{tab:grace_configs}.

+The atomic structure is represented by chemical species types $\mu_i$ and atomic positions $\mathbf{r}_i$, which are transformed into bond vectors $\mathbf{r}_\mathrm{ij}$ between neighboring atoms within a 6\,\AA\, cutoff radius.
+Geometric information is encoded using a Chebyshev radial basis and spherical harmonics $Y_\mathrm{lm}$ up to $l_\mathrm{max}=4$ \cite{Drautz19,Lysogorskiy21,Bochkarev22}.
+The Chebyshev polynomials are transformed into radial functions $R_\mathrm{nl}^{(\ldots)}$ using a multi-layer perceptron (MLP) with two hidden layers, each containing 64 units.
+Chemical species are embedded into a 128-dimensional space $Z_i$.
+Single-particle basis functions are constructed from these inputs and summed into atomic bases $A_\mathrm{i,nl}$ \cite{Drautz19,bochkarev2024}.
+Many-body basis functions up to the fourth product order are constructed via recursive ACE evaluation using sparse coupling operations (see Fig.~\ref{fig:grace-scheme}, bottom panel).
+During the recursive ACE basis evaluation, we utilize an equivariant sum operation $\oplus$, summing equivariant quantities with the same $l$-character, and a sparse equivariant coupling $\otimes$ operation which employs Clebsch-Gordan coefficients.
+We employ a specific coupling order to avoid degenerate product functions.
+The maximum angular momentum, $L_\mathrm{max}$, varies depending on the product order.
+In the one-layer model, this procedure yields a star-graph ACE basis.
+For two-layer models, equivariant basis functions are linearly combined to define equivariant atomic representations $I_\mathrm{i,nL}$~\cite{bochkarev2022multilayer}.
+These representations carry geometric information about the atomic environment, effectively extending the interaction range to $2r_\mathrm{cut}$.
+They serve as input for a second recursive ACE evaluation, resulting in a tree graph GRACE basis~\cite{bochkarev2024}.
+Finally, all invariant basis functions from all product orders of the first and second layers are aggregated to form the complete GRACE basis, which is then linearly combined to generate a set of atomic densities $\varphi_{i,p}$.
+The atomic energy is computed via an embedding scheme as the sum of the first atomic density and the result of processing the remaining densities through another MLP.
 The total energy of the structure is the sum of all atomic energies.
 Forces are computed via the gradient of the total energy with respect to the atomic positions.
-All calculations are done in double precision (FP64).
-The models is just-in-time (JIT) compiled using XLA to achieve optimal performance.
+All calculations are performed in double precision (FP64).
+The models are just-in-time (JIT) compiled using XLA to achieve optimal performance.
 Further details on the GRACE models will be published in a separate work.

 The GRACE models were parameterized using the recently published OMat24~\cite{barroso_omat24} dataset in combination with the sAlex~\cite{schmidt2023machine,wang2023symmetry} dataset and the MPTraj dataset (v2022.10.28)~\cite{jain2013commentary,deng2023chgnet}.
 OMat24 includes a wide range of structures, whereas sAlex and MPTraj include only relaxation trajectories.
 Raw VASP energies, forces and stresses were used for parameterizations.